smu4242/TwitchBot/TwitchMultiBanBot/README.md

 # Why?
 Because twitch is too slow when it comes to protecting marginalized creators.
 [Please read this petition for more details, and sign it too](https://www.change.org/p/amazon-twitch-do-better-stop-hate-raids-against-people-of-color-and-marginalized-creators).

+# Other tools
+This tool is in a very early stage and only works on one specific case.

+There are other tools for mass-banning that you might want to take a look at, e.g. [CommanderRoot](https://twitch-tools.rootonline.de/blocklist_manager.php#).

 ## What does it do?
 Once installed, entering
 `!multiban 3`